Sunday School Communities at Briarwood

 Young married couples with infants to elementary-age children • (E-004)

-“The Gospel in Galatians” • In this study we will discover the message of the Gospel in Galatians and its application sfor our daily lives today.
-Teacher: Aaron Webb.
+• The supremacy of Christ.
+Teacher: Aaron Webb and others.
 Team Leaders: Bardins, Godwins, Heards, Iveys, Travers.
 CP & SP: Aaron Webb.

 Encounter